Kyla Ross: Coaching career

 For the 2020–21 season Ross remained at UCLA to finish her degree in molecular, cell, and developmental biology.
 She joined the UCLA coaching staff as an Undergraduate Assistant Coach.
 On August 13, 2021, the University of Arkansas announced that Ross would join the coaching staff as the volunteer assistant coach for the 2021–22 season, coaching alongside her 2012 Olympic teammate Jordyn Wieber and her former UCLA teammate Felicia Hano.
 In July 2022, she was promoted to assistant coach.
+In June 2026, Ross was promoted to associate head coach.

 Personal life

 On August 16, 2018, Ross came forward as a survivor of Larry Nassar's sexual abuse alongside fellow Olympian and UCLA teammate Madison Kocian.
 Kocian and Ross both filed civil lawsuits against USA Gymnastics, Michigan State University, and the United States Olympic & Paralympic Committee.
 All three entities settled their lawsuits related to Nassar's abuse and paid his victims.

 On June 29, 2024, Ross married former UCLA Bruins football player Justin Rittman.